NervanaSystems/ngraph/contrib/docker/README.md

-# Docker Builds for the NGraph-Cpp _Reference-OS_
+# Docker Builds for ngraph with a _Reference-OS_

 ## Introduction

-This directory contains a basic build system for creating docker images of the _reference-OS_ on which NGraph-Cpp builds and unit tests are run.
-The purpose is to provide reference builds for _Continuous Integration_ used in developing and testing NGraph-Cpp.
+This directory contains a basic build system for creating docker images of the _reference-OS_ on which ngraph builds and unit tests are run.
+The purpose is to provide reference builds for _Continuous Integration_ used in developing and testing ngraph.

 The `Makefile` provides targets for:

 * Building the _reference-OS_ into a docker image
-* Building NGraph-Cpp and running unit tests in this cloned repo, mounted into the docker image of the _reference-OS_
+* Building ngraph and running unit tests in this cloned repo, mounted into the docker image of the _reference-OS_
 * Starting an interactive shell in the _reference-OS_ docker image, with the cloned repo available for manual builds and unit testing

-The _make targets_ are designed to handle all aspects of building the _reference-OS_ docker image, running NGraph-Cpp builds and unit testing in it, and opening up a session in the docker image for interactive use.
+The _make targets_ are designed to handle all aspects of building the _reference-OS_ docker image, running ngraph builds and unit testing in it, and opening up a session in the docker image for interactive use.
 You should not need to issue any manual commands (unless you want to).
-In addition the `Dockerfile.ngraph_cpp_cpu` provides a description of how the _reference-OS_ is built, should you want to build your own server or docker image.
+In addition the `Dockerfile.ngraph_cpu` provides a description of how the _reference-OS_ is built, should you want to build your own server or docker image.

 ## Prerequisites